-“Comprehensive Bible Atlas over 600 PDF maps” is the Big Fish in the pond.
+“Comprehensive Bible Atlas over 800 PDF maps” is the Big Fish in the pond.
 It’s one massive collection of ALL the Casual English Bible maps in one HUGE folder.
 We optimize it for use in phones and tablets.
-But the full res, not optimized, is not approaching 1 GB of Bible maps.
+But the full res, not optimized, is over 1 GB of Bible maps.

-- Now over 640 pages of high resolution PDF maps
+- Now about 900 pages of high resolution PDF maps

 - You get many key books of the Old Testament and the ENTIRE New Testament